Professor James Moriarty

-At some point Worth and his associate Charley Bullard, a safecracker, migrated to Europe.
-Worth began to find an appreciation for the “good life”.
+At some point, Worth and his associate Charley Bullard, a safecracker, migrated to Europe.
+Worth found an appreciation for the “good life”.
 He enjoyed appearing to be a respectable businessman with refined tastes.
 No one need know how his lifestyle was funded.

 Eventually Worth made his way to London.
 He purchased a large estate outside of the city as well as leasing an apartment in the fashionable Mayfair district.
 Worth enjoyed his lifestyle and his position in society.

 Late in 1892 Worth, upset by the death of Bullard, planned and participated in a robbery that seemed doomed to fail from the start.
 His accomplices were new, he was in an unfamiliar place (Belgium) and he used a plan that had not worked in the past.

 The results were predictable.
 He was arrested, tried, found guilty and sentenced to seven years in a Belgian prison.